-Note: Default data directory for postgresql is /var/lib/pgsql/9.6/data/.
-In case it is different during the setup, use the path in the command accordingly.

-- 10. Enter chmod +x ibm\spectrum\connect-3.9.0-\.bin to authorize the installation of the product BIN file. - 11.
-Enter ./ibm\spectrum\connect-3.9.0-\.bin to start the upgrade.
+- The default data directory for postgresql is /var/lib/pgsql/9.6/data/.
+If needed, change the path in the command, as needed. - PostgreSQL versions may be different according to the Spectrum Connect version that you are upgrading from.
+Change the version number as needed. - 10.
+Enter chmod +x ibm_spectrum_connect-3.11.0-.bin to authorize the installation of the product BIN file. - 11.
+Enter ./ibm_spectrum_connect-3.11.0-.bin to start the upgrade.